-For today’s Did You Know food fun facts we will look at Macaroons.
+For today’s Did You Know we will look at Macaroon fun facts.

 - May 3st is National Macaroon Day.